 Some issues require a plumber.
 We always want to save a few bucks if we can do something ourselves.
 However, at times this might not be in the homeowner’s best interest.
 For example, crazy sounds coming from your heater, a rusted heater, and low hot water pressure are signs that your heater may need replacing.
 It’s probably best to call your local plumbing company.

-After Exhausting All Your Efforts, Call The Experts At Big B’s Plumbing
+After Exhausting All Your Efforts, Call Big B’s Plumbing Experts

 In conclusion, you can take several steps to troubleshoot a poorly functioning water heater before calling a plumber.
-By following the suggested layout, you can identify and fix the problem, ensuring that you have hot water when you need it.
+By following the suggested layout, you can identify and fix the problem.
 If you cannot resolve the issue on your own or are unsure of what to do, it is always best to call a professional.